Rust unit testing: test types

 State Test

-In a state test we work with some method that changes the state of an instance of the type.
-We set the instance to some known state, use the method, and check if the state of the instance has changed as expected.
+In a state test, we work with a method that changes the state of an instance of the type.
+We set the instance to a known state, call the method, and check whether the instance's state has changed as expected.

 Test state: setter sets first name and last name

-We have a method that returns the full name of supervillain using the information contained in the fields of an instance.
+We have a method that returns a supervillain's full name from the fields of an instance.
 We can add one that reverses the process: takes a full name and sets the values of the first and the last names.
-We are going to start with a not very robust implementation that would not work properly unless the provided full name contains two words separated by one space.
+We are going to start with a not very robust implementation that will not work properly unless the provided full name contains two words separated by a single space.
 It is far from perfect, but it will do for writing the corresponding test.

 pub fn set_full_name(&mut self, name: &str) {